Milkshiift/GoofCord/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+[Replace the square brackets with needed information, and remove this]

 ### Description
-[Please provide a clear and concise description of the feature you'd like to request.]
+[Provide a clear and concise description of the feature you'd like to request.]

 ### Use Case
 [Explain how this feature would be useful to you or your project.]